 FOR IMMEDIATE RELEASE

-Many more photos and video for media available by request, including hi-res photos for print and photos without watermarks.
+Many photos and videos for media available by request, including hi-res photos for print and photos without watermarks.

-A selection of recent event photos pre-cleared for media use can be found here:
+The history of the event can be found here:

-PDF of this document available here: Wasteland Weekend 2015 – Press Release
+A PDF of this document available here: wasteland weekend press release 2019